biati-digital/glightbox/README.md

 ## Changelog
+### 2.0.3
+- Fixed responsive videos not resizing correctly when resizing the window vertically
+- Fixed responsive images not resizing correctly if they have description and the window height is lower that the slide height
+- Fixed youtube video not detected correctly for urls like youtube(-nocookie).com/embed/...
+- New: Zooming images.
+Now you can zoom images on desktop if image is too large
+- New: Now you can also define the slide description using the content of any div you want.
+- New: Replaced png icons with svg and added options to customize them.

 ### 2.0.2
 - Fixed StartAt not taking specified index
 - Removed JWPlayer because that player implemented some restrictions unless you pay for a license